 The Energy Management and Sustainability (MES) degree is a unique interdisciplinary opportunity fully geared towards achieving lasting advances in a world where the issue of sustainability has become paramount.
 Students receive theoretical and practical training, using state-of–the-art environmental and sustainable research & development framework.

 The objective of this innovative Master Program is to educate engineers with a multidisciplinary profile, capable of mastering real-world thinking and complex problem solving.
 The degree is earned after obtaining 120 ECTS over a two-year study period.
+To sign up, fill out the application form here.

 The curriculum is mainly completed at EPF-Lausanne, Switzerland, while the second year maybe held partly at EPFL and partly at EPFL Middle East, Ras Al Khaimah, UAE.